Abubakr-Idrees/petstore-client/README.md

 # Petstore API Client

-A production-quality Ruby client library for the [Swagger Petstore API](https://petstore.swagger.io/v2).
+A production-quality Ruby client library for the [Swagger Petstore API].
 This library provides a clean, idiomatic Ruby interface for managing pets and store orders.

 ## Features